-Based on the information provided by the Applicant, written and oral testimony and other information in the record, and on review of the applicable State and County requirements by staff and the subdivision review committee, the Planning Commission shall make their decision based on if the applicant has met the burden of proof for the proposed 7 lot Mueller subdivision.
+Based on the information provided by the Applicant, written and oral testimony and other information in the record, and on review of the applicable State and County requirements by staff and the subdivision review committee, the Planning Commission found the applicant met the burden of proof for the proposed seven- lot Mueller subdivision.

-PROPOSED GENERAL CONDITIONS:
+GENERAL REQUIRED CONDITIONS:

 - 1. The approval is based upon the information submitted by the Applicant.
 Any substantial change will require a new application. - 2.
-Within two years after the date of approval of the tentative plan for a subdivision, the Applicant shall prepare and submit a final plat that is in conformance with the tentative plan as approved.
+Within two years after the date of approval of the tentative plan for a subdivision, the Applicant shall prepare and submit a final plat that is in conformance with the tentative plan as approved. - Separate land use approvals (site plan reviews for the residential properties) are to be obtained for all dwellings and other structures to be built on the RR(M)-5 zoned lots.
+Addresses will be issued at the time of site plan review.